 VingCard lock isn’t working at all

-try repeatedly pressing until it unlocks one time, and then see if it opens after that by using your key card.
+try repeatedly pressing until it unlocks once, and then see if it opens using your key card.
 If this does not work, check for any obstructions on the sensors or test another location for obstruction-free space (such as placing objects on top of your cabinet).

 If when trying to unlock with an authorized card, it beeps instead of opening:

-Check whether anything is blocking its path; sometimes, these can cause false alarms since they cause vibrations which confuse proximity sensors into thinking someone else has tried accessing them when there haven’t been any attempts made yet!
+Check whether anything is blocking its path; sometimes, these can cause false alarms since they cause vibrations which confuse proximity sensors into thinking someone else has tried accessing them when attempts haven’t been made yet!

 Vingcard 2800 Front Desk System troubleshooting